 The answer may surprise you.
-You might think the same rules apply as at 4 way stops but being an experience Arizona lawyer, Gerber knows there are a different set of rules in this scenario.
+You might think the same rules apply as at 4 way stop but being an experienced Phoenix lawyer, Ken Gerber knows there are a unique set of rules in this scenario.

 While is seems logical that Vehicle #2 should proceed south after Vehicle #1 makes the turn to go north, that’s not the case.
 “The answer is actually that Vehicle #3 has the right of way to make the right turn and head southbound,” said Gerber.
 “As the vehicle making a left hand turn, Vehicle #2 has the duty to yield to any oncoming vehicle, which includes Vehicle #3 in this case.”

 Arizona law explicitly states that all drivers must stop at a specified point at a stop sign.
 If there’s not a stop line on the ground or crosswalk, a driver must stop before entering the intersection and when they have a clear view of traffic on the crossing street.
 If there is a crosswalk, a driver must stop before it.
 Failure to stop at a stop sign could result in a traffic citation.
 The penalties can be even worse if you end up hitting another car or pedestrian as a result of not stopping.